Silkie chickens : the cuddly teddy bears of the poultry world.

 Looking for a family-friendly chicken but the Silkie doesn't quite fit?

 Try having a look at either of the two breeds below.
-The Speckled Sussex is particularly calm and quiet, while the Red Star is a sweet-natured chicken and the best egg layer ever.
+The Speckled Sussex is particularly calm and quiet, while the Red Star is a sweet-natured, curious and funny chicken and the best egg layer ever.
 Just click on the pics to find out more.

 If you found this helpful, please take a few seconds to share it - thank you!